fac29b/Holiday-Gen-Emiliy-Sam/README.md

 ## Overview

 In this project, as part of our final Founders and Coders assignment, we have created a random holiday generator.
-Using the REST Countries Unsplash Images, and the OpenAI APIs, with the click of a button a seven-day holiday itinerary is generated, including images of your destination.
+Using the REST Countries, Unsplash Images, and the OpenAI APIs, with the click of a button a seven-day holiday itinerary is generated, including images of your destination.
 Instead of imposing our own morality and judgements on the safety and security of different countries, GenHoliday exists in a utopia where there are no conflicts and everyone is free to travel anywhere.
 Click a button, sit back, and see where GenHoliday takes you!

 ## Cloning instructions